portxchange/developer-documentation/receiving-data/index.md

 - `from` - the start timestamp of the timeframe to fetch data.
 The prarameter is **required**.
 - `to` - the end timestamp of the timeframe.
 The prarameter is **optional**.
 If not provided, the default value is current time.
+- `port` - the UNLOCODE of the port to fetch data.
+The parameter is **optional**.
+If not provided, data for all accessible ports will be fetched.

 Timestamp format is `YYYY-MM-ddTHH:mm:ssZ`.
 For example, this is a valid value `2021-10-12T13:00:00Z`.

+*Attention!*
+Leaving `to` or `port` parameters empty makes the responses significantly larger.
+To avoid unnecessary memory consumption on the consumer side, tune your requests with reasonable values.

 Response for the successful request (HTTP CODE 200) will contain a list of events.
 The event format is described in [the format document](https://github.com/PortCallOptimisation/port-call-event-format/blob/master/Event_spec.ts).